mevenG/PPM2BuetoothController/README.md

-# FlySky FS-i6 PPM to BLE Gamepad
+# RC Controller PPM to BLE Gamepad

-This project converts PPM signals from a FlySky FS-i6 transmitter into a Bluetooth Low Energy (BLE) gamepad using an ESP32-C3.
+This project converts PPM signals from a RC Controller into a Bluetooth Low Energy (BLE) gamepad using an ESP32-C3.
 The gamepad can be used to control various applications that support BLE gamepad input.

 ## Repository